Thursday, December 31, 2015

 If a book discussed in this newsletter has no source mentioned, don’t forget that you may be able to borrow it from your public library as either a hard copy or a digital copy.
 You may also buy or order from your local independent bookstore.
 (To find a bricks-and-mortar store, click the "shop indie" logo left).

-To buy books online, I often go first to Bookfinder or Alibris.
+To buy books online, I often use Bookfinder or Alibris.
 Bookfinder gives the price with shipping and handling, so you can compare what you’re really going to have to pay.

 RESPONSES TO THIS NEWSLETTER